-We are committed to advocating for pro-food banks & anti-hunger policies at the federal, state, & local levels.
+We are committed to advocating for pro-food banks and anti-hunger policies at the federal, state, and local levels.

 Fighting hunger is not only about providing emergency food to people in need — it also means taking action to address the root causes of hunger, including poverty and systemic racism.

 Hunger is pervasive throughout California — made much worse by the COVID-19 pandemic — but it is also preventable.
 Through our public policy work we seek to provide necessary resources to food banks, enhance the nutrition safety net, and create equitable access to food for all Californians.

 California’s food banks were among the first in the nation to include policy and advocacy work as a core part of their anti-hunger efforts.
 We assist our member food banks by providing venues to communicate with policymakers.

 Together with our food banks and with our policy and legislative partners we work to pass state bills that will help to end hunger and alleviate poverty in California.
 You can stay up to date with active state legislation on our State Legislation Tracker.